 The Whitebait Connection is our well-established national education programme that offers unique learning experiences for schools and their communities in their local freshwater environments.
 These experiences inspire and link communities within catchments around Aotearoa-New Zealand, promoting a passion for healthy freshwater ecosystems and an active involvement in catchment restoration.
-The programme focuses on schools as a focal point for communities to come together and see the future of freshwater through the eyes of their children, thereby motivating meaningful learning and long-term behaviour change in both todav's and tomorrow's generations.
-For more information www.whitebaitconnection.co.nz
+The programme focuses on schools as a focal point for communities to come together and see the future of freshwater through the eyes of their children, thereby motivating meaningful learning and long-term behaviour change in both today's and tomorrow's generations.

+www.mountainstosea.org.nz/wbc